Rapptz/discord.py/docs/faq.rst

 - :meth:`Server.get_channel`

 If the functions above do not help you, then use of :func:`utils.find` or :func:`utils.get` would serve some use in finding specific entities.
-The documentation for those functions provide specific examples.
+The documentation for those functions provides specific examples.

 Commands Extension
 -------------------